 4) The fourth of the seven heavens is named Zebhul, in which resides upper Jerusalem along with the temple and the altar.
 It is also the place, according to Jewish tradition, where Michael, the chief angel-prince, offers sacrifices.

-5) The fifth of seven heavens is called the Maon where the "angels of the ministry" are located.
+5) The fifth of the seven celestial areas is called the Maon where the "angels of the ministry" are located.
 They are said to sing at night and are silent during the day for the sake of the honor of Israel (who now have their services).

 6) The sixth of seven heavens realm is called the Machon, which contains the treasuries of snow, hail and the chambers of noxious dews.
 It also houses the receptacles of water, the chamber of wind, and the cave of mist, whose doors are of fire.

-7) The last heaven, Araboth, is where justice, judgment and righteousness reside.
+7) The last of the seven heavenly realms, Araboth, is where justice, judgment and righteousness reside.
 It also contains the treasures of life, of peace and of blessing, the soul of the righteous, and the spirits and souls of those who are to be born in the future.
 It also stores the dew by which the dead are to be raised.

 Jewish tradition (not the Bible) teaches this level seven of heaven also contains the Ophanim, and the Seraphim.
 It also has the living creatures and the ministering angels, and the throne of glory.
 Over them all is enthroned the great King.